chingchenms/llvm/docs/Coroutines.rst

 coroutine.
 When the coroutine resumes, the intrinsic marks the point when coroutine need to return control back to the caller.

-This intrinsic is removed by the CoroSplit pass when coroutine is split into the start, resume and destroy parts.
+This intrinsic is removed by the CoroSplit pass when a coroutine is split into the start, resume and destroy parts.
 In start part, the intrinsic is removed, in resume and destroy parts, it is replaced with `ret void` instructions and the rest of the block containing `coro.resume.end` instruction is discarded.